 - A child who is still alive five years after diagnosis is generally considered to be cured but some children do relapse (and die) after five years.
-This means that the ten-year survival rate is slightly lower than the five-year rate (by up to five percent).
+This means that the ten-year survival rate is slightly lower than the five-year rate (by around 7%)

 Survival rates vary considerably between different types of childhood cancer and by age and gender (figures quoted below are five-year rates):

-- Survival from the eye cancer, retinoblastoma, has now reached 100 percent.
+- Childhood 5-year survival rate of retinoblastoma in England is 99%.
 Survival can be at the expense of losing an eye, or if not the eye, then the vision in the affected eye.
 Sometimes retinoblastoma is bilateral (both eyes) – and vision in both eyes may be lost.

-- Lymphomas have a high overall survival rate of 91 percent; within this, survival from Hodgkin lymphoma is 96 percent, and from non-Hodgkin lymphoma: 88 percent.
+- Lymphomas have a high overall survival rate of 91%; within this, survival from Hodgkin lymphoma is 96%, and from non-Hodgkin lymphoma 88%

-- Leukaemia has an overall survival rate of 88 percent; within this, acute lymphoblastic leukaemia (ALL), the most common form, has a survival rate of 92 percent and acute myeloid leukaemia (AML), 69 percent.
+- Leukaemia has an overall survival rate of 88%; within this, acute lymphoblastic leukaemia (ALL), the most common form, has a survival rate of 92% and acute myeloid leukaemia (AML), 70%

-- Brain tumours have an overall survival rate of 75 percent, but because they are one of the most common tumour types, they account for the highest number of deaths.
-There are a number of different types of brain tumours; some have a reasonably high survival rate whilst others still have a very poor outlook.
+- Brain tumours have an overall survival rate of 75%, but because they are one of the most common tumour types, they account for the highest number of deaths.
+There are a number of different types of brain tumours; some have a reasonably high survival rate whilst others still have a very poor outlook